liebesbachlein/ml_t1d/README.md

 Aigerim Tuishieva

-Links to the same files in Google Colab (open from nu.edu.kz account)
+Links to the same files in Google Colab Link to the datasets (open using your nu.edu.kz account)

 ML NH data processing, model training and evaluation https://colab.research.google.com/drive/1KkmMLZtA0-myoxGjfcZVkHYtoUwIjU4O?usp=sharing